from my mail.

 Chinaannounced last month it would set up zones in three Beijing parks where demonstrators could legally stage protests during the Olympic Games.
 They are Zizhuyuan Park in the city’s northwest, Ritan Park in the east and World Park in the southwest.
 No protest has been allowed yet.

-Lending to small firms encouraged The government has introduced new incentives to encourage more lenders to provide microcredit loans to labor-intensive small firms and laid-off workers starting new businesses.
+The government has introduced new incentives to encourage more lenders to provide microcredit loans to labor-intensive small firms and laid-off workers starting new businesses.

 In a joint statement, the People’s Bank of China, the Ministry of Finance and the Ministry of Human Resources and Social Security, said microcredit lenders are allowed to raise the lending rate by up to 3 percentage points more than the benchmark rate for loans granted since January 1 to laid-off workers starting new businesses.